Rdbaker/GameCenter/skate/source/includes/_intro.md

 Each request must be made with a valid API Key.
 You must send a bearer authorization header with your request.
 The Java client handles this for you.

+To get your API key, sign up on the homepage of this website, then sign in to the dashboard.
+Once in the dashboard, click on the "settings" tab and you will be taken to a page where you can see your API key.

 ##Meta